monetamio/docs/en/framework/core/configuration/README.md

         }
     },
     "apis": {
-        // The defaults are used when end-points are the same for each currency "defaults": {
+        // The defaults are used when end-points are the same for each blockchain "defaults": {
             "blockstrap": {
                 "functions": {